 The NASUWT has been made aware of concerns that some schools have been organising social activities for staff and received enquiries about whether these are safe or appropriate at this time.
 Planned on-site activities raised with the NASUWT include staff barbecues, fish and chip suppers and other social events.
 The rationale commonly given to justify these activities is that they are to support staff ‘wellbeing’.

-In the current context of Covid-19, activities such as these should not be considered by schools either on or off site, as they pose an unnecessary risk of aiding transmission of the virus.
-Such activities that breach the Government’s Covid-19 regulations may constitute a criminal offence.
+In the current context of Covid-19, with the Omicron variant continuing to spread, activities such as these should not be considered by schools either on or off site, as they pose an unnecessary risk of aiding transmission of the virus.

 Members are strongly advised not to attend such activities and to contact the NASUWT for further advice if any such gatherings are planned or organised by their employer.